AVI File Output in VisioForge .NET SDKs

 aviOutput.SetFilename("new_output.avi");

-Here's a complete example showing how to configure AVI output with hardware acceleration and high-quality audio:
+Here's a full example showing how to configure AVI output with hardware acceleration:

 // Create AVI output with specified filename